Upcoming Events

 Moving Ahead: A Workshop on Recognizing and Responding to IPV-BI

-In partnership with Brain Injury Association of Nova Scotia, Karen Mason and Dr. Paul van Donkelaar will present a full day of training in how to recognize and respond to brain injury from IPV.
+In partnership with Brain Injury Association of Nova Scotia, Karen Mason and Dr. Paul van Donkelaar presented a full day of training in how to recognize and respond to brain injury from IPV.

 Recognizing and Responding to IPV-BI

-Dr. Halina (Lin) Haag and Karen Mason will present a full day training workshop teaching health care and other sector representatives how to recognize and respond to IPV-BI.
+Dr. Halina (Lin) Haag and Karen Mason presented a full day training workshop teaching health care and other sector representatives how to recognize and respond to IPV-BI.

 From Evidence to Action: Canada’s Response to Non-Fatal Strangulation